-Many IT shops consider BlackBerry the only enterprise-ready mobile device, but Apple's acquisition of AuthenTec gives the company a way to deliver iPhones and iPads with the level of mobile device security that
+Many IT shops consider BlackBerry the only enterprise-ready mobile device, but Apple's acquisition of AuthenTec gives the company a way to deliver iPhones and iPads with the level of mobile device security that businesses require.

 Apple's consumer devices offer some security provisions, including device encryption, application sandboxing, application code signing, which prevents unsigned code from being run, and the configurator utility for mobile device management (MDM).
 But the technology Apple will gain from the Florida-based company gives Apple a way to deliver more of the security features IT pros have hoped for.